kodekloudhub/community-faq/docs/killer-sh.md

 Aim to score more than 90% with time to spare.

+* There is a killer test associated with each of CKA, CKAD and CKS.
 * You get two simulator sessions included in the price of the exam.
 If you want more, you must purchase them separately from `killer.sh` website, or in the event that you failed the main exam twice - when you purchase another exam.<br/>You should aim to do the first session about 2 weeks before the exam.
 Revise anything you find hard.
 Do the second session 2-3 days before your exam.
 * You activate the free sessions from the [exam portal](https://trainingportal.linuxfoundation.org/).
 Note that the killer test does not start immediately when you click this link.
 You will get a confirmation dialog that you must accept before it launches the test environment.<br/><br/>![killer](../img/killer.jpg)
 * Each session lasts for 36 hours from when you start it, i.e. if you activate it at 9am Monday, it lasts till 9pm Tuesday.